Skip to Content

 The Bloody Caesar is Canada's famous cocktail, similar to the Bloody Mary but infused with clam broth.
 It tastes a lot better than it sounds!

 This Canadian cocktail was invented at the Westin Hotel in Calgary in 1969 and has since spread massively in popularity across the entire country.
-A typical Bloody Caesar contains vodka mixed with clam-infused tomato juice (Clamato), lime, hot sauce and Worcestershire sauce.
+A typical Bloody Caesar contains vodka mixed with clam-infused tomato juice (Clamato), lime, hot sauce, and Worcestershire sauce.

 Le Saloon Bis is a gay friendly restaurant in Montreal, with delicious cocktails

-Drinking delicious Bloody Caesar's at Le Saloon Bis
+Drinking delicious Bloody Caesars at Le Saloon Bis

 Schwartz's

 Montreal smoked meat is similar to the New York pastrami.
-It is made by salting and curing a beef brisket with spices, which is then left for a week to absorb the flavors, after which it is hot smoked to cook through, then steamed to completion.
+It is made by salting and curing a beef brisket with spices, which is then left for a week to absorb the flavors, after which it is hot smoked to cook through, and then steamed to completion.

 It was introduced to Montreal via the wave of Eastern European Jewish immigrants in the late 1800s and early 1900s.
 Schwartz's is the most popular deli in Montreal, established in 1928 by Reuben Schwartz, a Jewish immigrant from Romania.